8bitlawrence/githubhack-V1.1/README.md

-V1.1 is the first of many versions
+V1.1 is the first of many versions.
-There are a few aspects that don't work properly
+There are a few aspects that don't work properly.
 Image credits: Pinterest